microsoftgraph/entra-powershell/module/docs/entra-powershell-beta/Microsoft.Graph.Entra.Beta/Add-EntraBetaGroupOwner.md

 The `Add-EntraBetaGroupOwner` cmdlet adds an owner to a Microsoft Entra ID group.
 Specify the `ObjectId` and `RefObjectId` parameters to add an owner to a group.

+`-ObjectId` - specifies the unique identifier (Object ID) of the group to which you want to add an owner.

+`-RefObjectId` - specifies the unique identifier (Object ID) of the owner to be added to the group.

 ## Examples

 ### Example 1: Add an owner to a group